-Figure 2 Hematoxylin and eosin stain and immunohistochemistry.
-A: showing proliferating spindle cells with severe atypia, a certain amount of inflammatory cells scattering among spindle cells (× 200); B: Immunohistochemical stains: positive for CD31，revealing the rectum with Kaposi’s sarcoma (× 200); C: Immunohistochemical satins: positive for CD34, revealing the rectum with Kaposi’s sarcoma (× 200); D: Immunohistochemical stains: positive for HHV-8 antigen (× 200).
+Figure 2 Haematoxylin and eosin stain and immunohistochemistry.
+A: Proliferating spindle cells with severe atypia and a certain amount of inflammatory cells scattering among spindle cells (× 200); B: Immunohistochemical stains: positive for CD31, revealing the rectum with KS (× 200); C: Immunohistochemical stains: positive for CD34, revealing the rectum with KS (× 200); D: Immunohistochemical stains: positive for HHV8 antigen (× 200).